Klinefelter Syndrome (KS)

 Parents of XXY males have also mentioned that taking part in physical activities at low-key levels, such as karate, swimming, tennis, and golf, were helpful in improving motor skills, coordination, and confidence.

-• The Early Intervention Program for Infants and Toddlers with Disabilities is required by two national laws, the Individuals with Disabilities and Education Improvement Act (IDEIA) and the Individuals with Disabilities Education Act (IDEA).
-Every state operates special programs for children from birth to age 3, helping them develop in areas such as behavior, development, communication, and social play.
+• The Early Intervention Program for Infants and Toddlers with Disabilities is required by two national laws: the Individuals with Disabilities Education Improvement Act (IDEIA) and the Individuals with Disabilities Education Act (IDEA).
+Every state operates special programs for children from birth to age 3, helping them develop in areas such as behavior, communication, and social play.

 • An Individualized Education Plan (IEP) for school is created and administered by a team of people, starting with parents and including teachers and school psychologists.
 The team works together to design an IEP with specific academic, communication, motor, learning, functional, and socialization goals, based on the child's educational needs and specific symptoms.